pinpoint-apm/pinpoint-apm.github.io/documents/system_metric.md

 ## 4 View Collected System Metrics Data
 1. Click `Infrastructure` on the side bar menu in Pinpoint web.
-2. Search for the hostGroupName you have configured for Telegraf agents as decribed [in 3.4](#3.4-Install-and-Configure-Talegraf-Agent).
+2. Search for the hostGroupName you have configured for Telegraf agents as described [in 3.5](#3.5-install-and-configure-telegraf-agent).
 3. A list of hosts will be displayed on the left, and you can view the system metrics data by clicking each of them.

 ![](<../.gitbook/assets/system_metric_03.png>)